What is a VCT?

 A Venture Capital Trust (VCT) is a fully listed, tax advantaged, investment company providing equity and loan finance to unquoted companies, typically small to medium sized private companies in the UK, including those listed on the Alternative Investment Market and PLUS market.

-In establishing VCTs and detailed VCT regulations, the government aimed to promote enterprise, growth and job creation in smaller companies by incentivising private individuals to invest in such small and relatively high risk companies through targetted tax reliefs.
+In establishing VCTs and detailed VCT regulations, the government aimed to promote enterprise, growth and job creation in smaller companies by incentivising private individuals to invest in such small and relatively high risk companies through targeted tax reliefs.
 Shares in VCTs may be traded on the Stock Exchange while dividends generated from income and capital gains realised from investments are paid free of any tax liability.

 The investment criteria of a VCT vary depending on the investment objectives of the particular VCT.
 Many VCTs are generalist investors, while others specialise in particular areas such as AIM listed companies, early stage technologies, media and solar power generation.